BigBahss/vscode-cmantic/README.md

 The `Add Header Guard` command adds a header guard to the current header file based on the setting `Header Guard: Style`.
 Based on this setting C-mantic will insert either a conditional `#define` block, `#pragma once`, or both. `#define` names are generated based on the setting `Header Guard: Define Format`.

-If however, the file already has a header guard that does not matched your configured style, then the `Add Header Guard` command will "amend" the existing one to match your configuration.
+If however, the file already has a header guard that does not match your configured style, then the `Add Header Guard` command will "amend" the existing one to match your configuration.
 Additionally, if you select the header guard with your cursor, then `Amend Header Guard` will be suggested as a quick-fix.

 ### **Add Include**